sinar.htm

 Adaptor, any lens to Sinar, Sinar Norma green lensboard with adaptor that accepts 4" round lens disks (5 included) that bayonet into place, leaving lens in same plane as if it had been mounted on the Sinar lensboard, neatly machined and made of black anodized aluminum, Ex+, $275

-Adaptor, any lens to Sinar, includes black Horseman (Sinar compatible) lensboard, and 3 lensdisks that bayonet into the Horseman board.
-Brass disks bored for #1 & #3 shutters and one disk with pilot hole.
-Mint, $250
+Adaptor, any lens to Sinar, includes black Horseman (Sinar compatible) lensboard, and 3 brass lensdisks that bayonet into the Horseman board.
+Brass disks bored for #1, #3 and #00 shutters. $350

 Sinar DB lensboard parts